Our products

 • Zarzuela with noodles: a fusion with fideuà.
 Thick noodles are added to the sauce before the fish and allowed to absorb the broth.
 More substantial.

-Zarzuela vs suquet: the differences
+Zarzuela vs. suquet: the differences

 Characteristic Zarzuela Suquet de peix